arthurgubaidullin/io-ts-slides/slides.md

 transition: fade-out
 ---

-# Can we transfer an instance of the Date class?
+# Can we encode & decode an instance of the Date class?

 Yes